 I think “nude” colours look gorgeous on anyone : ) The term got all political.
 It’s fashion.
-Nothing has to be politically correct about that.posted almost 4 years ago
+Nothing has to be politically correct about that.posted about 4 years ago

 its really pretty, i love that dress with the silver detail and the wrap.

-and i agree wth pandaphilia, its fashion. nothing has to be politically correct about that.posted almost 4 years ago
+and i agree wth pandaphilia, its fashion. nothing has to be politically correct about that.posted about 4 years ago

 I think the dress looks great on her.
-Leave it to the media to always make a big deal about something that’s not big at all.posted almost 4 years ago
+Leave it to the media to always make a big deal about something that’s not big at all.posted about 4 years ago

 The media is always trying to cause a problem :/